 Keep in mind that any changes to the project scope will impact the project budget and costs, so keep a close eye on scope creep.
 If the project cost deviates too much from what you budgeted, let your stakeholders know so you can proactively come up with an action plan.

-Once the project is over, it’s time to evaluate how you did.
+Once the project is over, it’s time to calculate cost variance and evaluate how far your project deviated from your original budget and estimates.
 What were the project’s total costs?
 How did your actual costs compare to your estimated costs?

 A successful project ends close to (but under) the forecasted project budget.
 If you spent too much money, you either underestimated your project budget or had too many unforeseen expenses.
 If this happens, hold a project post mortem meeting to evaluate why that happened and prevent it from happening in the future.

 On the flipside, spending too little of your budget is also not ideal.
 You estimated these costs for a reason, and if you came in significantly under budget, your cost budgeting process was inaccurate.
 Log this information as historical data and keep it in mind for future projects, so you can increase your accuracy during the cost estimation phase.